sudarshansudarshan/aicamp/Oceanverse.md

    Put your solution here.

    </details><br>
 75.Find the closest pair of points in the left region and right region.
-What’s the minimum distance (say $$d$$) between them?
+What’s the minimum distance (say $$d$$) out of the two distances?
    <details closed>
    <summary>Sol.</summary>